mkijowski/lab-passwords/README.md

 ---

-## Task 2 report
+## Task 3 report

 ---

-## Feedback

-This is the first time I am trying password cracking as a lab (instead of an in class exercise).
-What did you think?

-### Task 1 thoughts

-### Task 2 thoughts

----

-## Bonus points (20!)
+## Bonus points (20 lab points)

 My testing shows using `hashcat` with `rockyou.txt` takes between 10 and 20 days to run on an Intel core i7 processor (17 days 10 hours by my last attempt).
 Finish a run before this lab is due.

-This bonus can be tackled in teams of up to 6 people.

-Submit a `BONUS.md` file with a list of who was in your group and a writeup of what you found.
-Each student needs to writeup their own `BONUS.md`
+Submit a `BONUS.md` file with a count of how many passwords and a brief writeup of how you accomplished this task.
+You may work in a team of 3 students on the bonus (and only the bonus).
+Each student needs to submit their own writeup and potfile with all found passwords.